Austal (ASB) H1 2025 earnings summary

 H1 2025 earnings summary

-Order book reached a record $14.2 billion, supported by major US defense contracts, new commercial awards, and options.
+Record order book reached $14.2 billion, supported by major US defense contracts, new commercial awards, and a $1.5 billion year-over-year increase.

 Operating cash flow surged to $238.3 million, driven by milestone receipts from major contracts.

-No interim dividend declared, as cash is earmarked for future CapEx and obligations.
+No interim dividend declared, with cash earmarked for future CapEx and obligations.

 Outlook and guidance

-FY2025 EBIT guidance updated to not less than $80 million, reflecting strong performance and future opportunities.
+FY2025 EBIT guidance raised to not less than $80 million, reflecting strong performance and future opportunities.

-Revenue and margin growth expected to continue, underpinned by contracted and highly probable work.
+Revenue and margin growth expected to continue, underpinned by contracted and highly probable work, not speculative wins.

 Latest events from Austal